-COS offers a variety of best practices suitable for common use cases, such as access control and permission management, performance optimization, data migration, direct data upload and backup, data security, domain name management, big data, and serverless architecture, helping you meet an array of diverse business needs.
-Specific best practices are outlined below:
+COS offers a variety of best practices for common use cases, such as access control and permission management, performance optimization, data migration, direct data upload and backup, data security, endpoint management, big data, and serverless architecture, facilitating your diverse business needs.
+Specific best practices are outlined as follows:

 |Access control and permission management